India Begins Landslide, Flood Clean-up As Deadly Monsoon Rains Ease - UrduPoint

 "The focus has now shifted to evacuating the injured and restoring electricity as water levels recede," a National Disaster Relief Force spokesperson told AFP.

 "The rainfall has stopped in most places and water levels have receded.
 We are helping with clean-up, relief and restoration."
-In the worst-hit state Maharashtra, where the toll rose to 149 on Sunday, officials said search operations were halted in the hillside village of Taliye, southeast of Mumbai.

-Some 53 bodies have been recovered in the village so far, with 17 people still missing, after a large landslide washed away people and homes on Thursday.

-In the neighbouring district of Satara, 29 people were killed in multiple landslides.
+In the district of Satara neighbouring Taliye, at least 29 people were killed in multiple landslides.

 And in Chiplun, 24 hours of uninterrupted rain caused water levels to rise by nearly 20 feet (six metres) on Thursday.